ariedamuco/Indirect-Effects-Centralization/README.md

 - Programs in `code/intermediate` will prepare the data and files needed to run the tables and figures above
 - Programs in `code/tables` will generate all tables included the paper and appendix
 - Programs `code/figures` will generate all figures included the paper and appendix
-- The code in `main.txt` will run them all and delete log files generated.
-If you want to store the log files delete the last line included in the file
+- The code in `main.sh` will run all necessary files for this replication package

 ```
 Stata commands needed to run the files: